 Monitoring and Reporting Requirements

 The Order includes monitoring and reporting requirements in section VIII.
 These requirements are necessary to determine compliance with the Order for the protection of water quality and beneficial uses.
-The San Diego Water Board estimates that compliance with the monitoring and reporting requirements will cost approximately $20,000 to $30,000.
+The San Diego Water Board estimates that compliance with the monitoring and reporting requirements will cost approximately $6,000.
 The burden, including costs, of the required reports bear a reasonable relationship to the need for the reports and the benefits to be obtained from the reports.

 California Environmental Quality Act